 Yep.
 18. I’m doing this list even though I never did see The Incredible Hulk.
 I’ll probably slowly be working my way through watching these again in order now that my kid has taken an interest in seeing them.
 That’s the second film so I can update this list once I’ve seen it (I’m not expecting it to be high).
 And, of course, I’ll have to add the next Infinity War film next year.
 I hope that’s high but I’m very worried that, if not handled well, it’ll ruin Part 1.
 We’ll see… So Part 1 may move up or down the list depending on Part 2.

-For now, this is My Marvel (MCU) Movie Ranking, counting down to my favorite.
+This is My Marvel (MCU) Movie Ranking, counting down to my favorite.

 **SPOILER-FREE REVIEW (but I’m sure you’ve all seen it by now)**